erroronline1/caro/readme.md

 To prepare significant responses for customer data to import, the ERP-interface must consider the relevant document inputs by name.

-### Data matching on pricelist imports
+### Data matching on product list imports
-ERP-Data is fetched during pricelist imports if available and selected.
+ERP-Data is fetched during product list imports if available and selected.
 For articles with matching article numbers for the selected vendor data for
 * article_unit
 * article_ean
 * trading_good